murkymark/eas-midi/README.md

 # eas-midi
 Software MIDI synthesizer forked from the Embedded Audio Synthesis library of Sonic Network, Inc. (Sonivox)

-This project aims to separate the library from the Android OS source code.
-I couldn't find any other official release of the library.
+This project aims to provide a portable standalone library.

-### This project includes:
+### This project includes (shall include):
-Dependency free library (libeasmidi)
+Dependency free library "libeasmidi"
 A "host wrapper" implementation to pull PCM data from the synth which can be passed to any audio API
 Simple GNU makefile
+Optional MIDI file to wave renderer
 Optional MIDI file player (using SDL 1.x)
 Optional keyboard instrument with Protracker/Fasttracker like keyboard mapping for playing live (using SDL 1.x)

+I couldn't find any official release of the library other than the one in the Android source.
-The Android OS source code contains a MIDI synth library in the directory "sonivox" with full documentation (https://android.googlesource.com/platform/external/sonivox.git).
+The Android OS source code contains a MIDI synth library in the directory "sonivox" with API documentation (https://android.googlesource.com/platform/external/sonivox.git).
 Actually this is the Embedded Audio Synthesis library of Sonic Network, Inc., licensed under the Apache License v2.0.
-It is intended to be used for interactive MIDI playback and synthesis on embedded hardware like a cell phone of the years 200X (for ringtones and games).
+It is made for interactive MIDI playback and synthesis on embedded hardware like a cell phone of the years 200X (for ringtones and games).
 The library contains file parsers for different MIDI song file formats and supports DLS sound bank files.
 It features effect filters and allows for sending MIDI commands to the synthesizer in real time.
 A tiny General MIDI sound bank is statically included in the C code.
 It seems to be taken from a DLS file "wt_200k_G.dls".